 And every morning, the pins come out, and she brushes it into a perfect waved bob, where it stays perfectly coiffed until late in the day when she shampoos it and does it all over again.
 Grandma Suzi, I salute you.

-Watch Roxie Jane Hunt's pin curl tutorial to get the look:
+Watch Roxie Jane Hunt's step by step pin curl tutorial to get the look:

 If you don't see the video above, try disabling your ad blocker!